morriscodez/one-left-foot-client/README.md

 ## Description & Background

-Ballroom dance is not an easy skill to learn.
+Ballroom dance is difficult to master.
 Practice partners make the process more enjoyable!
 One Left Foot helps you find a practice partner for the dances you are interested in.
 You can also search for dancers that share your skill level, whether you are a beginner diving in, an intermediate honing skills, or advanced and looking to push your skills to higher heights.

 ## Technologies Used